 We’ve included brands that use mostly natural materials as well as those that use synthetics, provided the companies don’t add fire retardant chemicals to their mats.

 We’ve also included 2 foam nap mats.
-Polyurethane foam isn’t our favorite, and many a memory foam nap mat come with potentially harmful chemicals.
+Polyurethane foam isn’t our favorite, and many memory foam nap mats come with potentially harmful chemicals.
 For this reason, we’ve stuck to foam that is Certipur-US Certified only, which reduces the chemicals your child will be exposed to.

-We’ve also included all different styles of nap mat:
+We’ve also included all different styles of nap mats:

 - Bedding mats don’t have padding on the bottom, and therefore aren’t a great solution for kids who need to sleep on the floor.
-Instead, these are intended to attach to a cot or padded sleeping mat, and serve as the bedding to keep your child cozy and secure feeling.
+Instead, these are intended to attach to a cot or padded sleeping mat, and serve as the bedding to keep your child cozy and secure feeling even when child wakes up.

 - Sleeping pads provide a lot of cushioning, but they don’t come with bedding.
 You’ll still need to add a pillow, blanket and sheet to use in conjunction with the sleeping pad.